-- b) The Gospel of Judas recently discovered makes Judas the hero of the passion story-chosen by Christ as chief over the disciples in Jesus' own plot to betray him.
+- b) The Gospel of Judas recently discovered makes Judas the hero of the passion story-chosen by Christ as chief over the disciples in Jesus' plot to betray him.
 The media neglects to note that this is a Gnostic gospel with no Christian teaching at all, which only proves that heresy existed in the second century.
-Irenaeus noted in AD 180 that the church rejected this false gospel.
-27 - 3.
-Commentators serve up opinion instead of news. - 4.
+Irenaeus noted in AD 180 that the church rejected this false gospel.27 - 3.
+Commentators serve up opinions instead of news. - 4.
 Talk shows and talk radio (46% of USA radio) give a venue for uninformed publicity. - 5.
-Reality TV (over 50% of USA TV programming) continually degenerates to retain viewers, having no moral compass.
+Reality TV (50+% of USA TV) worsens to retain viewers without a moral compass. - 6.
+Blogging allows airing any view publicly with no checks and balances.